forestdb/forestdb.org/models/bayesian-data-analysis.md

   "data: proportion of fair responses")
 ~~~

-Our model provides a pretty good fit to the data set.
-There are some mismatches, however.
+Our model provides an ok explanation of the data set, but we see from the scatter plot that there are some clear mismatches: the sequences that the model thinks are most likely fair are ones that people think are not fair.
-The model thinks HHHHH is a fair sequence, whereas our data suggest otherwise.
+Looking more closely, these are sequences with many T values, such as TTTTT.

-Try the following data set
+To gain more intuition, explore the following data set:

 ~~~
 (define experiment-data